Drakkar-Software/OctoBot/README.md

 This repository contains all the features of the bot (trading tools, interfaces, services, ...) without any modules (Octobot's tentacles).

-To install tentacle, you just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and your OctoBot is ready !
+To install tentacles, you just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and your OctoBot is ready !

 ## Your Octobot